 - “I have not failed 700 times.
 I have not failed once.
 I have succeeded in proving that those 700 ways will not work.
 When I have eliminated the ways that will not work, I will find the way that will work”

 It’s good advice.
-The idea for something is rarely the hardest part.
+Finding the idea for something is rarely the hardest part in bringing it into the world.
 Instead, it’s the willingness to work on the long list of little issues that must be solved to bring an idea to fruition (or the marketplace).
 In problem solving lingo, this kind of approach is called brute-force.
-You apply great energy to exhaustively try out every different alternative.
+You apply great energy to try out many alternatives, cheaply and quickly if you can.

 Tesla had a different approach.
 His intuitive understanding of the principles of science allowed him to think about problems in ways Edison either could not, or did not want to.
 Tesla wrote: